matthewbrake/ocr-bill-v3/README.md

 npm run server
 ```

 The server will start, and you will see a message like `AI Bill Analyzer server running at http://localhost:4000`.
 Keep this terminal window open while you use the app.
+(Note: If you set a different `PORT` in your `.env` file, the URL will reflect that port).

 **Step 3: Launch the App**
 Open your web browser and navigate to the URL from the terminal: